Maurice LaMarche: Pinky and the Brain

 LaMarche plays the character of The Brain in both Animaniacs and the spin-off.
 In creating the voice for Brain, LaMarche says he looked at a picture of the character and immediately thought of Orson Welles, although the character was not modeled after Welles.
 Voicing Brain gave LaMarche the opportunity to make use of his signature impersonation of Welles.
 Many Pinky and the Brain episodes are nods to Welles' career.
 LaMarche won an Annie Award for his role as the Brain, and was nominated for an Emmy.
-LaMarche would later use this accent to voice Father in Codename: Kids Next Door.
+LaMarche later used this accent to voice Father in Codename: Kids Next Door.

 The Critic

 While working on The Critic, LaMarche once voiced 29 characters in one 30-minute episode.

 His time on The Critic also afforded LaMarche the opportunity to once again parody Orson Welles, this time after a video reading of a will (the Sherman family was so wealthy, they had hired Welles to narrate it) dissolves into a commercial for Mrs. Pells Fishsticks, as well as another for Rosebud Frozen Peas ("full of count-ry goodness and green pea-ness"), and another for Blotto Bros. wine.
 He also occasionally served as an uncredited fill-in for main cast member Jon Lovitz as Jay Sherman.